 - 860,000 people die from heart disease annually in the U.S.

 - 46% of U.S. adults have hypertension—the leading risk factor for heart attack and stroke.

-- The prevalence of high BP in Black women is nearly 40% higher than white women in the U.S., and 22% higher for Black men compared to white men.
+- The prevalence of high BP in Black women is nearly 42% higher than among white women in the U.S., and 14% higher for Black men compared with white men.

 - Among Black adults with high BP, nearly 80% do not have their BP controlled to goal.

 The Release the Pressure (RTP) collaboration brings together a dedicated coalition of health care organizations—the American Medical Association (AMA), AMA Foundation, Association of Black Cardiologists (ABC), American Heart Association (AHA), Minority Health Institute (MHI) and National Medical Association (NMA)—aimed at ensuring Black communities have the power, knowledge, opportunities and resources to achieve optimal health.

 As part of this effort, we aim to reach more than 300,000 Black women, encouraging them to make heart health a priority by taking our pledge at ReleaseThePressure.org.

 In order to achieve this goal, we need you!
 Together, we can help bring an end to health inequities associated with chronic disease, and ensure every American has access to the conditions, resources and opportunities to achieve optimal BP.